-Fort Mandan, ND Fifteen men and one horse pull two sleds piled with meat towards the fort.
+Below the Knife River Villages, fifteen men and one horse pull two sleds piled with meat towards Fort Mandan.
 They make about twelve miles adding even more meat as they go.
+At the fort, the blacksmiths continue mending and making axes to trade for corn.

 we made ready and loaded the two Sleds with meat the Smallest drawn by the Gray horse. the other drawn by 15 of the party on the Ice loaded heavy . . . .
 Saw a Deer hanging up at the edge of the River which the hunters had killed. we took it on the Sled and proceeded on about 8 miles halted took dinner on a broiled Deer, went on about 4 miles further